logo IPR declaration

 Note that enclosing COTXcotx object must be included in the decryption process.

-The decryption process should return two CBOR objects: the "Pass Through" Data object which is already supplied in clear:
+The decryption process should return two CBOR objects.

 1: {